Latawnya, the Naughty Horse, Learns to Say "No" to Drugs

-Latawnya, The Naughty Horse, Learns to Say "No" to Drugs is a book by Sylvia Scott Gibson directed towards children, warning them about the dangers of alcohol and what the book refers to as "smoking drugs".
+Latawnya, the Naughty Horse, Learns to Say "No" to Drugs is a book by Sylvia Scott Gibson directed towards children, warning them about the dangers of alcohol and what the book refers to as "smoking drugs".
 It was published by Vantage Press with a copyright date of 1991.
-This anti-drug children's book is unusual in that it uses horses instead of humans as characters.
-Due to its absurd writing, illustrations, and comments from the author, this book sells rapidly almost any time a copy becomes available on Amazon.com.
+Due to its absurd writing, illustrations, and comments from the author, the book sells rapidly almost any time a copy becomes available on Amazon.com.

 Plot

 The plot mainly deals with the title character, Latawnya, the youngest horse in her family.
 While out playing with her sisters Latoya and Daisy, they come across four other mares: Connie, Chrystal, Jackie, and Angie.
 They ask Latawnya if she wants to engage in "smoking games" and "drinking games".
 Latawnya realizes that they want to smoke drugs and drink alcohol, and she joins in.
-Her sisters catch her with the four "bad" horses and proceed to criticize her for "smoking drugs and drinking," something that their parents tell them not to do.
+Her sisters catch her with the four "bad" horses and proceed to criticize her for "smoking drugs and drinking", something that their parents tell them not to do.
 Although Latawnya begs Latoya and Daisy not to tell their parents, they tell on her anyway, resulting in an uncomfortable confrontation with them, as they are disappointed in her experimenting with smoking drugs and drinking.
 After an intense lecture from her parents (including a scene wherein an old friend of the father horse suffers an overdose after engaging in smoking games and drinking games), Latawnya realizes the error of her ways and promises never to engage in "smoking games" and "drinking games" again.